 There were 20,765 cases of possession of marijuana, under two ounces, filed in the last five years in Tarrant County alone.
-About 2,000 more cases were filed for other marijuana charges in Tarrant County over that same period.
+About 2,000 more cases were filed for other marijuana charges over that same period.
 Almost all of the clients who hired us were able to achieve the following outcomes:

 - Avoid jail time;